Families, children and employment

 Families, discipline and the state

 Some view state regulation directed at the welfare of children as interference in families.
 Against the background of moves in some European countries to ban the physical punishment of children, Green Party MP Sue Bradford introduced the Crimes (Substituted Section 59) Amendment Bill into Parliament.
-It removed parents’ legal right to use ‘reasonable force’ to discipline their children, a change that was strongly supported by the Families Commission (later called Superu).
+This removed parents’ legal right to use ‘reasonable force’ to discipline their children, a change that was strongly supported by the Families Commission (later Superu).
 This change to the Crimes Act became law in 2007.

 Groups opposing this legislation initiated a referendum in 2009 on the question: ‘Should a smack as part of good parental correction be a criminal offence in New Zealand?’
-Eighty-seven percent of those who cast their votes in this referendum voted ‘no’, but only 54% of eligible voters participated.
-Some commentators argued that the question was ambiguous and misleading as it implied that any parent who smacked their child would be criminalised.
+Eighty-seven per cent of those who cast their votes in this referendum voted ‘no’, but only 54% of eligible voters participated.
+Some commentators argued that the question was ambiguous and misleading, as it implied that any parent who smacked their child would be criminalised.